 The construction of this board started with a quarter inch PVC base layer.
 Aluminum is another option available, but it was determined aluminum was not necessary because the board would be displayed indoors alongside the trophy cases.
 The next step was to digitally print the custom-designed graphics and apply them to the surface of the board.
 A layer of laminate was added to protect the finish from abrasion and harmful UV light, and to provide an anti-glare finish.

 Custom plaques laser cut from clear acrylic were then produced.
 Each plaque was designed to include an arched top adding visual interest.
 These plaques were attached the background panel using a Standoff hardware system.
 Each custom Standoff system offers a wide array of options including size, depth and color options.

 When installed, this hardware suspends each plaque off the surface of the board creating an attractive layered effect.
 Finally, cut-vinyl lettering in a matte finish was applied to the surface of each plaque finishing the project.

 The “Rock Hill Traditions” board was part of a larger graphics project including fabric add-a-year gym banners and a dry erase strength record board.
 Despite the fact that these products are very different from each other, great measures were taken in the design phase to ensure a cohesive look was developed throughout.
 Consistency in athletic facility graphics and products will help promote a strong, united brand.

 In addition to the plaque-mounted board described above, other options are available for hall of fame recognition.
-Team Fitz Graphics offers a variety of choices including Add-A-Name Boards, Picture Boards and even a digital high-definition touchscreen hall of fame.
+Team Fitz Graphics offers a variety of choices including Add-A-Name Boards and Picture Boards.
 Give us a call today for more info and to discuss the options for your school’s hall of fame.